 Patterns can be used instead to automatically create links between systems based on the pattern criteria.

 Once the links are created, selecting an element, will highlight a multi-level link.
 This is a key benefit when performing impact analysis of a system.
 User can easily understand the widespread impact of their change across multiple systems (on the platform or external to it) used during the entire product development process.

-This information can also be exported out into a coverage table and downloaded as a spreadsheet for reference.
+We can export this information into a coverage table and download it as a spreadsheet for reference.
 The Coverage table below displays the connect from CATIA Magic to 3DEXPERIENCE Requirements and onto the CAD Model.
 This captures the thread from the conceptual MBSE model to a the Detailed level requirements and finally the detailed design.

 The Analyst can also use the Matrix view to quickly check if links exist between systems or can create a link if none exist.